Sgt-Roukoz/SYSC3303-Project/README.txt

-Iteration 4
+Iteration 5
 SYSC3303A L2G6
 Winter 2024

-Masrur: Updating floor and ElevatorEvent to include Error column in input file
-Eric: README and UML Diagrams
-Adham: Timing Diagrams
-Garrison: Scheduler Receiver add new case
-Marwan: Simulate faults in Elevator
+Masrur: README
+Eric: GUI floor lamps, and worked on time delays for Floor
+Adham: Implementing capacity limits and calculating number of requests received by elevator by scheduler
+Garrison: Created custom cells and print statements for elevators in the GUI, and helped with the GUI in general
+Marwan: Interfacing GUI with RMI and creating message log, and helped create the GUI

 What is this?:
-This is a submission for Iteration 4 of the SYSC3303 Group Project
+This is a submission for Iteration 5 of the SYSC3303 Group Project

-This project simulates an Elevator system where there is a Floor Subsystem which controls floor events where someone is calling an elevator, the Scheduler
-Subsystem which reads the inputs from floors and coordinates with the elevator, and the Elevator Subsystem which takes the processed requests from the scheduler and acts upon them.
+This project simulates an Elevator system where there is a Floor Subsystem which controls floor events where someone is calling an elevator, the Scheduler subsystem which reads the inputs from floors and coordinates with the elevator, and the Elevator Subsystem which takes the processed requests from the scheduler and acts upon them.

-In this iteration, the codebase was organized, removing unused classes, test.txt was updated with an extra column to indicate whether there was a fault and what type, Floor class was updated to read these faults and send the appropriate message to signal that a fault occurs, Scheduler is updated to detect incoming faults and transmit fault information to elevators, Elevator is updated to implement said faults, and if the fault disables the elevator, the Scheduler is now able to remove out of order elevators from being scheduled and reassign their unserviced requests.
+In this iteration, a graphic user interface was implemented, simulating a control panel.
+The Floor class was updated to reflect more realistic delays, Scheduler is updated to implement and observe a maximum capacity for passengers aboard an elevator, and to redistribute floor requests between elevators when one reaches its capacity.

 Installation:
-Extract L2G6_milestone_4.zip
+Extract L2G6_milestone_5.zip
 Open IntelliJ
-Click Open and select L2G6_milestone_4 project folder inside the extracted folder
+Click Open and select L2G6_milestone_5 project folder inside the extracted folder

 To run this, you must run each subsystem in a specific order by pressing the green run button next to each of their main methods.
-The order is: SchedulerReciever, Elevator, Scheduler and Floor.
+The order is: SchedulerReciever, Elevator, Scheduler, ElevatorInspector and Floor.
-Any other order will cause errors, as schedulerstore is set up in receiver, and for floor requests to do anything, elevators must be accounted for
+Any other order will cause errors, as SchedulerStore is set up in Receiver, and for floor requests to do anything, elevators must be accounted for

 Testing Instructions
 Steps: